Alcoholic Myopathy: Symptoms, Causes and Treatment

 Alcohol Myopathy and the Heart

-Alcohol abuse can also cause damage to the heart.
+Alcohol abuse can also lead to damage to the heart.
 People who struggle with alcoholism are prone to weakened hearts, or cardiomyopathy.
 When cardiomyopathy occurs, the heart muscle experiences changes that make it unable to function correctly.
 This makes it difficult for the heart to pump blood throughout the body.
 If left unchecked, it can lead to impaired circulation that causes heart failure.

 You might be suffering from cardiomyopathy if you experience: